Skip to main content Skip to main navigation

 1. Things we will do

-We’ll try to stop or recover any payments, enhance your account security (including resetting passwords and replacing cards), and confirm your case by email or SMS.
+We’ll try to stop or recover any payments, enhance your account security (including resetting passwords and replacing cards).

 2. Things you can do